 Northern Long-eared Myotis

-The Northern long-eared myotis population is decreasing due to logging and wood harvesting and recreation activities by humans in their habitat.
+The Northern long-eared myotis population is decreasing due to logging, wood harvesting, and human recreation activities in their habitat.

 We have to do all we can to save these animals.
 Once they are gone, they are gone forever.
 As you can see from this article and on the IUCN website, most of these populations are decreasing.